 Your meniscus is a piece of cartilage in your knee that helps cushion and stabilize your knee joint, while protecting your bones from wear-and-tear.
 When you fall and twist your knee, it can cause a meniscus tear that can be quite painful and debilitating.
 Meniscus tears are common among athletes in contact sports, such as football, or in sports requiring a lot of jumping movements, such as volleyball or soccer.
 Because your meniscus weakens with age, older athletes are especially prone to meniscus tears.
 Symptoms of a meniscus tear include a popping sensation when the injury occurs, followed by swelling and pain in your knee, difficulty bending and straightening your leg, and a tendency for your knee to feel like it’s stuck or in a “locked up” position.

 There are three main types of arthritis that can affect your knees: osteoarthritis, rheumatoid arthritis, and post-trauma arthritis.
 Aches and pains that affect you throughout the day, but especially in the morning and after sitting for a period of time, may indicate that you have arthritis in your knees.
-Along with orthopaedic therapy, you can alleviate the stiffness and pain with over-the-counter pain relievers and even anti-inflammatory injections if we deem it necessary.
+Along with orthopedic therapy, you can alleviate the stiffness and pain with over-the-counter pain relievers and even anti-inflammatory injections if we deem it necessary.

 If noninvasive measures don’t work, then a knee replacement surgery may be the next step.
 Our surgeons at KSF Orthopaedic Center are capable of surgically removing the arthritis from your knee by replacing the damaged cartilage and bone with a new metal or plastic joint surface.
 If you would like to relieve pain and regain mobility, speak to us today about your choices when it comes to knee pain and diseases and the various treatment options available here in North Houston.

 Dr. Sun received his undergraduate degree in Biology from the University of Texas at Austin.
 He graduated with his Medical Degree from the University of Texas Southwestern Medical School.
-He then went on to complete his Orthopaedic Residency at Baylor College of Medicine and his Fellowship training at the University of Pennsylvania.
+He then went on to complete his Orthopedic Residency at Baylor College of Medicine and his Fellowship training at the University of Pennsylvania.

-Dr. Michael George specializes in orthopaedic sports medicine, advanced arthroscopic surgery of the shoulder and knee, arthroscopic rotator cuff repair, arthroscopic shoulder stabilization, distal biceps tendon repair, anterior cruciate ligament (ACL) reconstruction, multiligament knee reconstruction, total shoulder replacement and total knee replacement.
+Dr. Michael George specializes in orthopedic sports medicine, advanced arthroscopic surgery of the shoulder and knee, arthroscopic rotator cuff repair, arthroscopic shoulder stabilization, distal biceps tendon repair, anterior cruciate ligament (ACL) reconstruction, multiligament knee reconstruction, total shoulder replacement and total knee replacement.
 He sees patients at the Willowbrook and Springwoods Village office locations in Houston.